cloudblog004/fantasticfoodies/content/en/posts/764-how-to-make-perfect-tasty-chicken-karahieid-kay-pakwan.md

 - "6 green cilli"
 - "Half cup yogurt"
 recipeinstructions:
-- "Put the oil is pot &amp; flame is on and add a chicken in oil, when chicken change a color, add a garlic &amp; ginger past and cooked, after few minute add onion past cooked 5 minuts.
-Then add turmeric &amp; red cilli powder.after 2 minuts add salt &amp; all poowder masalas and add green cilli and kooked after add tammat &amp; tammto past, after few minute add yogurt kooked 5 minutes.and chicken karahi is ready, you parpper is chopped coriander &amp; ginger sales&amp; 2 punch garm masala."
+- "Put the oil is pot & flame is on and add a chicken in oil, when chicken change a color, add a garlic & ginger past and cooked, after few minute add onion past cooked 5 minuts.
+Then add turmeric & red cilli powder.after 2 minuts add salt & all poowder masalas and add green cilli and kooked after add tammat & tammto past, after few minute add yogurt kooked 5 minutes.and chicken karahi is ready, you parpper is chopped coriander & ginger sales& 2 punch garm masala."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe